Jonathancui123/Python-Multithread-Scraper/README.md

 ```bash
 pip install requirements.txt
 ```

-Note that the path to chromewebdriver.exe is hard coded in scraper.py
+Install Chrome Webdriver for selenium: https://chromedriver.chromium.org/downloads Modify the driverPath variable in scraper.py to point to your installation

 ## Usage